LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 ### Configure Conversation Orchestrator

-Now that you have set up LiveEngage, and connected your bot(s), you need to link these bots to Conversation Orchestrator so they can be suggested in the Recommended Actions Widget.
+Now that you have set up Conversational Cloud, and connected your bot(s), you need to link these bots to Conversation Orchestrator so they can be suggested in the Recommended Actions Widget.

 #### Log in to Conversation Orchestrator